 "I will.
 G-Goodbye then."

 She turned around and run in the direction of the shops, almost tripping on her own foot at some point.
 When she was at the end of the road she turned around and waved her hand at him and he responded in kind.
-He watched her disappear behind a corner.
+He watched her until she disappeared behind a corner.

 "What a strange girl.
 I hope she'll be ok by herself," then he realized something and smacked his hand on his forehead.
 "Damn.
-I should have asked her for indications since," he sighed.
+I should have asked her for directions since she's from around here," he sighed.
 "How am I going to find that place now?"

 He pulled a card from his jacket's pocket and read the address wrote on it.

 Shinobu was back home over an hour later.
-Retuning to all the shops took her a lot but she was still in time to start working on lunch.
+Retuning to all the shops took her a lot of time she it was still early enough to make lunch.
 As she prepared pots and pans her hands kept trembling.
 The emotions of the day still lingered inside her.
 She never felt so scared her entire life, and at the same time she never felt her heart beating so hard as it did when she was with Emiya Shirou.

-She just couldn't clear her mind of the man that rescued her from a very painful if extremely fast death.
-He came like a storm and snatched her from her demise.
-Just like a knight from a fairy tale.
-She knew it was silly and that she wasn't going to see him again, but a girl could dream, couldn't she?
-Even better.
+She just couldn't clear her mind of the man that rescued her from a very painful if extremely rapid death.
+He came like the storm and snatched her from her unavoidable demise, just like a knight out of a fairy tale.
+She knew it was silly and that she wasn't going to see him ever again, but a girl could at least dream.
+Even better actually.
 If she didn't see him again she could indulge in this little fantasy of hers without making a fool out of herself around him.
 Yes, even if a romance like that would never become real for her, she could still dream about it.

 "What are you doing Shinobu-san?"
 A voice behind her asked.

 "KYAAA!"
 Shinobu screamed, nearly jumping out of her skin.
-"M-M-Motoko-Sempai.
+"M-M-Motoko-senpai.
 You startled me."

 "My apologies.
 I did not mean to scare you.
 Are you preparing lunch already?"

 "Ah.
-Yes, that's what I'm doing," she explained, a little too eager to move the conversation away from the reason of her inner wanderings.
+Yes, that's what I'm doing," she explained, a little too eager to move the conversation away from the reason of her thoughts.

 "N-N-No!
 N-N-Nothing happened.
 What could have ever happened?
 I didn't meet anyone.
 I didn't… ops," realizing she said too much she bit her tongue, but it was already too late.
 Motoko's eyes narrowed and her hand instinctively reached of the sword at her side.

 "Have you been approached by someone?
-Have you been harassed by a pervert?
+Have you been harassed?
 Shinobu-san, tell me who is the fiend that dared to touch you and will remove his head from his shoulders."

 That didn't seem to calm the raven haired girl in the slightest.

 "Shinobu-san.
-You should know better than to trust strangers and male ones at that.
+You should know better than to trust strangers.
 You might have got away safely this time but there's no telling what kind of hideous intents the scoundrel had for you."

 "T..
 That can't be.
 He was so nice to me…"